ibm-cloud-architecture/refarch-eda/docs/training/eda-skill-journey.md

 1. To run a local Kafka / zookeeper backbone using docker compose, in less than 3 minutes follow [the steps described in this note](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/local/#start-kafka-and-zookeeper).
 1. Or use [Minikube/ docker kubernetes](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/minikube/#pre-requisites) to get kafka, zookeeper and postgreSQl up and running on a unique node kubernetes cluster.

-### Lab 5: Prepare IBM Cloud IKS Openshift environment
+### 5 - Hands on lab: Prepare IBM Cloud IKS Openshift environment

+You can run the solution locally, but you can also deploy it to a kubernetes cluster.
+So this lab is more optional or you can do it later when you are familar with the solution.
+If you want to build and run the solution locally go to step 8 below.

-The following tutorial: ["Creating an IBM Cloud Red Hat OpenShift Container Platform cluster"](https://cloud.ibm.com/docs/containers?topic=containers-openshift_tutorial) will get you creating an openshift cluster within IBM Cloud.
+So if you are interested by a public cloud deployment, you can follow this tutorial: ["Creating an IBM Cloud Red Hat OpenShift Container Platform cluster"](https://cloud.ibm.com/docs/containers?topic=containers-openshift_tutorial).

-Be sure to have administration privilege to be able to create cluster under your account.
-It will take 30 minutes to get the cluster provisioned.
+Be sure to have administration privilege, within your account, to be able to create cluster.
+It will take less than 30 minutes to get the cluster provisioned.

-You can follow the steps to create the cluster with the console or use the ibm cloud CLI.
+You can follow the steps to create the cluster with the console or use the IBM Cloud CLI.

 1. Be sure to be logged to your IBM Cloud account:
     ```